 - The book must have an ISBN; go here to read more or obtain an ISBN.

 - Works published as e-books only are not eligible.
+Collections of works by multiple authors (short memoirs, short stories, short essays) are not eligible.

 - Memoirs by women authors written in collaboration are eligible if both authors experienced the events described in the narrative (for example, a mother/daughter collaboration about their lives together).
 Ghostwritten memoirs (memoirs written by or with anyone other than the person or persons who experienced the events therein) are NOT eligible.